 She’d already had launched her website, Hike Like A Woman, to connect women with volunteers who lead group hikes across the country.
 Opening the doors to Basecamp was really a physical extension of Hike Like A Woman.

-“We do more than just sell clothing and gear,” says Walsh.
+“We do more than just sell clothing and gear,” says Walsh, noting she also rents gear.
 “It’s a place where we have workshops and clinics and start adventures.
 My ultimate goal is to help people get outdoors and explore and Basecamp helps facilitate that.”

 And she loves that within a short drive from town, she can hike through the prairie, the forest or through a high alpine meadow.
 The surrounding terrain is so diverse and so rugged and beautiful it’s great for outdoor recreation.
 But if you ask her to pick her favorite trail, you may just stump her.